For starters — four good reasons…

 1. You Can Get There From Here

-“Whether it’s an internship in Manhattan, a performing tour in New Zealand, or career ambition anywhere, the College of the Arts at MSU can help you GET THERE.”
+“Whether it’s an internship in Manhattan, a performing tour in New Zealand, or career ambition anywhere, the College of the Arts at Montclair State University can help you GET THERE.”

 Just 14 miles from midtown Manhattan, which is visible from our campus on the hill, stands Montclair State University’s College of the Arts.

-The College of the Arts (CART) is a professional training ground for artists, performers, practitioners and teachers.
-Based on the professional school model, CART offers intensive programs in the arts, in conjunction with a broad-based liberal arts education, preparing students for careers in Art and Design, Broadcasting, Communication, Dance, Music and Theatre.
+The College of the Arts (CART) is a professional training ground for artists, performers, practitioners, media storytellers, and teachers.
+Based on the professional school model, CART offers intensive programs in the arts, in conjunction with a broad-based liberal arts education, preparing students for careers in Art and Design, Communication and Media, Dance, Music, and Theatre.

 Recognized since 1978 as a New Jersey Center of Excellence in the Arts, CART was again acknowledged in 1987 with a $6 million Governors Challenge Grant (the largest known grant of its kind!) – and many times over through its accreditations and awards.
 What government agencies know, and our students appreciate first-hand, are Montclair’s progressive degree programs, world-class faculty and first-rate facilities.

 At Montclair State we believe the arts thrive in a synergistic environment.
 With access to 2,300 university courses and interdisciplinary opportunities, CART is an environment where creativity not only takes form, but takes flight.
-Approximately 1,100 students study in the College of the Arts.
-Together with 15,000 students university-wide, they represent all parts of the state and many parts of the world.
+Approximately 3,000 students study in the College of the Arts.
+Together with 18,000 other students university-wide, they represent all parts of the state and many parts of the world.
 But what makes our students truly special is their search for individuality.
-Through internships, study abroad and CART’s performance / exhibition opportunities, our students start building their resumes from freshman year.
+Through internships, study abroad and CART’s production/performance/exhibition opportunities, our students start building their resumes from freshman year.

 2. Location, Location, Location… The Best of Three Worlds

-“If location is important for studying the arts … and we believe it is … The College of the Arts at MSU offers the BEST OF THREE WORLDS.”
+“If location is important for studying the arts … and we believe it is … The College of the Arts at Montclair State University offers the BEST OF THREE WORLDS.”

 Even closer to home is the township of Montclair – a beautiful suburban yet cosmopolitan town with an artistic legacy all its own.
 Once a turn of the century artists’ colony, the township today is home to a thriving arts community, with several art galleries, cinemas, professional music, theatre and opera companies, and the nationally recognized Montclair Art Museum just down the road.
 Also nearby is the New Jersey Performing Arts Center – Lincoln Center’s closest counterpart! – and the renowned Newark Museum.